 Fourth day in Cambodia, we moved from Kampot to Otrès Beach.
 We woke up in a cabana, right in front of the beach (meaning: ‘opening the door and having bare feet in the white sand’- kind of cabana) with only the sound of waves.
 We spent one day in Otrès, accompanied with the Aussies Sheridan & Cole.

 After that, back to Sihanoukville.
 From there on we took a ferry to Koh Rong Island.
-I was sick, I had a stomach ache caused by the tap water.
-But still, it was such an amazing island.
-That typical white sand and palmtrees kind of island.
+Due to the drinking of the tap water, I became sick and had a stomach ache.
+But still, it was such an amazing island, that typical white sand and palmtrees- kind of island.
 At Nature Beach, we camped in a tent.
-Almost no internet connection and only one small restaurant to have some food, but it was a really nice ‘vacation during vacation’ 🙂
+There was hardly any internet connection (which doesn’t bother me at all) and only one small restaurant to have some food, but it was a really nice ‘vacation during vacation’ 🙂

 First impression: so. many. tourists.
 Even at 7.30am!

 But yes, Angkor Wat is definitely worth the price.
-It is so impressive and there are so many temples to see.
+Because of the scope of the site and the fact that there are so many temples to see, it is no waste of money at all.
 We saw the Angkor Thom, where Tomb Raider was shot a few years ago.
 Angkor Wat is huge, really huge.
 It was built in the first half of the 12th century, originally as a Hindu temple, and later on it transformed into a Buddhist temple.
 The Khmer King Suryavarman II started the construction.
 After his reign, Angkor Wat was looted and stripped down, but also recovered.